 Hours of operations are 7:45 a.m.-3:30 p.m.
 Instruction will begin promptly at 7:45 a.m. and end at 3:30p.m., Monday through Friday.
-No student will be admitted into the school building before 7:45a.m, unless they are participants of The Learning Experience Before/Aftercare Program.
+No student will be admitted into the school building before 7:45a.m, unless they are participants in the Before/Aftercare Program.
 Students are considered tardy, if they arrive after 8:30am.